breatheco-de/main-documentation/Foundation_Act.md

 + Bring sponsors
 + Help us promote (social media, word of mouth or any form of advertising)

+Here is the registered attendance to our fundational event:

+1.
+2.
+3.

 To continue learnin more about BreatheCode we encourage you to read our [contribution manual](https://github.com/breatheco-de/main-documentation).